-Because so many small and mid-size businesses use it infrequently, it's hard to determine when you should use it and when you shouldn't.
+Because so many small and mid-size businesses use it infrequently, it's hard to determine when you should invest in market research and when you shouldn't.

 Well, our national market research company is here to save you.

-Do I Need to Invest in Market Research?
+Do I Really Need to Invest in Market Research?